By Peter Borrows

 In Legacies of British Slave Ownership, there is only one award of compensation to any Weller for freeing their slaves – to Sophia Weller.
 She had 3 slaves in St Elizabeth and was awarded £65-13s-11d.
 It is very likely, therefore, that Frederic(k) Weller, son of a free mulatto and an Amersham Weller, had been a slave owner.

 Henry’s brother, John-Lacey Weller, also had a family in Black River.
-His first children, Edward Ramsay and John Weller, are by Ann Thomson, a negro described as ‘belonging to Mary Hook’.
-He then had 2 more children, James Stewart Weller and Eliza Weller, with Dorothy Helen Stewart, described as ‘people (sic!) of colour’ on James’s baptism.
+His first children, Edward Ramsay Weller and John Weller, are by Ann Thomson, a negro, described as ‘belonging to Mary Hook’ (see Figs. 9 and 10).
+He then had 2 more children, James Stewart Weller and Eliza Weller, with Dorothy Helen Stewart (see Figs. 11 and 12), who was described as ‘people (sic!) of colour’ on James’s baptism.
 James became an accountant.